Big J Stylez

 “I loved this show.
 It was engaging and held me riveted throughout the piece.
-It was a work that reminded me what a celebration and powerful force theatre can be” – Apirana Taylor
+It was a work that reminded me what a celebration and powerful force theatre can be” – Apirana Taylor, on the development season.

 “Captivating raw energy, lovely supportive design.
 Totally a performer who’s going to connect to any audience.”

 “The energy & enthusiasm of Jacob was all engaging.
 I didn’t want it to finish.”

 Directed by Rose Kirkup